-For the Kauffman Center for the Performing Arts grand opening event, we collaborated with resident performers to create a once in a lifetime dinner experience for the organization's top sponsors and supporters.
-2700 patrons of the arts came to eat, drink and celebrate one of the most unique and beautiful performing art spaces in the country, designed by Moshe Safdie.
-The opening night gala followed the inaugural performance in the building.
-The visuals were projected in two separate buildings; across 3 walls and onto the roof of the Kauffman Center, providing an immersive visual and auditory experience.
+For the Kauffman Center for the Performing Arts grand opening event, we were asked to bring a once in a lifetime experience for patrons of the arts and celebrate one of the most unique and beautiful performing art spaces in the country, designed by Moshe Safdie.

 During each vignette, particles that echoed the performer's element were released following the performer's actions and traveled along the two adjacent walls in the space.
 They traveled outside toward the performing arts center opposite to the performer wall.
 Once they reached the performing arts center, they would travel along the roof, connecting the performers on the opposite end to the building itself — their new home.